 Composition for Abstract Photography

-For abstract photography, due to the experimental concept, basic rules apply.
-The rule of thirds isn’t as important as patterns and filling the frame takes precedent.
+For abstract photography, due to the experimental concept, basic rules don’t apply.
+The rule of thirds isn’t as important as patterns and filling the frame takes precedence.

-Lines are a great addition to any abstract image.
-The lines draw the viewers eyes into (and out) of the frame. they can also lead their eyes to the important subject in the scene.
+Lines are a great addition to any abstract photo.
+The lines draw the viewer’s eyes into (and out) of the frame.
+They can also lead their eyes to the important subject in the scene.

 Curves can add a dynamic background to your image.
-Eyes follow and flow along them, keeping the viewers entertained as they try to make sense of the image.
+Eyes follow and flow along with them, keeping the viewers entertained as they try to make sense of the picture.